 Cytomegalovirus (CMV)

 Cytomegalovirus is considered a ubiquitous infection among humans.
-In the USA approximately 40-60% of mothers are CMV-seropositive, which means that they carry the virus.
-CMV is spread thru bodily fluids, including breastmilk.
-Perinatal transmission can also occur during pregnancy, and labor & delivery.
-Approximately 27% of CMV-seropositive mothers shed the CMV virus in their breastmilk.
-Term healthy newborn infants are at minimal risk for significant illness from CMV exposure1, whereas very premature infants born before 30 weeks have a higher risk of significant illness from CMV infection1,2.
+In the USA approximately 40-60% of birthing parents/mothers are CMV-seropositive, which means that they carry the virus.
+CMV is spread through bodily fluids, including breastmilk.
+Perinatal transmission can occur during pregnancy and labor & delivery as well as through breastmilk.
+Approximately 27% of CMV-seropositive lactating parents shed the CMV virus in their breastmilk.
+Term healthy newborn infants are at minimal risk for significant illness from CMV exposure,1 whereas very premature infants born before 30 weeks have a higher risk of significant illness from CMV infection.1,2

 Most neonatal intensive care units in the USA do not screen breastmilk for the presence of the CMV virus.
 Freezing/thawing of breastmilk helps to diminish transmission of CMV from breastmilk.
 Pasteurized banked donor milk is free of CMV virus.